Rogue and Smith Rivers

 California, Oregon

 The deep green pools, sparkling waterfalls, and playful whitewater of the Rogue’s lush upper canyons have made it the most famous river trip in the Pacific Northwest.
-And an average of 100,000 salmon and steelhead returning to the river each year qualify the lower basin as one of the most productive fish runs on the entire West Coast (second only to the Columbia).
-Its largest tributary, the Illinois River, is the wild salmon and steelhead refuge for the Rogue Basin and home to the highest concentration of rare plants in Oregon.
+An average of 100,000 salmon and steelhead returning to the river each year qualifies the lower basin as one of the most productive fish runs on the entire West Coast (second only to the Columbia).
+Its largest tributary, the Illinois River, is a wild salmon and steelhead refuge for the Rogue Basin and home to the highest concentration of rare plants in Oregon.

 Just to the south, the emerald-green Smith River is a free-flowing gem tumbling down the slopes of the Siskiyou Mountains in the far northwestern corner of California.
 As the last remaining free-flowing river system in the state, it holds the California state record for steelhead (27 pounds) and produces many of the biggest salmon outside of Alaska.
 Breathtaking scenery includes one of the state’s premier stands of old-growth redwoods in Jedediah Smith State Park.

-Much of the Smith watershed has been protected by a 305,000-acre National Recreation Area that forms the northern border to Redwood National and State Parks.
-Together with the Rogue and Illinois, the threesome establish the highest concentration of Wild and Scenic Rivers in the contiguous United States.
+Much of the Smith watershed has been protected by a 305,000-acre National Recreation Area that forms the northern border of Redwood National and State Parks.
+Together with the Rogue and Illinois, the threesome establishes the highest concentration of Wild and Scenic Rivers in the contiguous United States.
 The 325-mile segment of the Smith constitutes the longest Wild and Scenic River in the U.S.

 The Backstory